SyncfusionExamples/how-to-add-custom-picker-editor-using-sfpicker-in-xamarin.forms-dataform/README.md

-# how-to-add-custom-picker-editor-using-sfpicker-in-xamarin.forms-dataform
+# How to add custom picker editor using SfPicker in Xamarin.Forms DataForm?

-This example demonstrates how to add custom picker editor using SfPicker in Xamarin.Forms DataForm
+This example demonstrates how to add custom picker editor using SfPicker in Xamarin.Forms DataForm.